miko3k/iconized/README.md

 * fully compatible with .ico format

 All versions should be supported.
 Hopefully.
-Please file a bug and help to improve this library if you find an `.ico` file in the wild, which can be read by any version of Windows and this library fails to do so.
+Please file a bug and help to improve this library if you find an `.ico` or `.cur` file in the wild, which can be read by any version of Windows and this library fails to do so.

 ### Structure